-169 Child swinging on ice
+185 Child swinging on ice

 A parent and child are each on a horizontal sheet of ice.
 The parent is fixed to the ice and swings the child, who is connected by a horizontal rope to the parent.
 The child slides without any friction with constant velocity.
 Determine an expression for the tension in the rope in terms of the mass of the child, the length of the rope and the angular velocity of the child.
+(131Sp2023)

-170 Particle accelerator
+186 Particle accelerator

 The Large Hadron Collider (LHC) accelerates subatomic particles and then lets them collide with a target.
 During this trip the particles move through a circular tunnel with radius 2.80 km.
 One type of particle use in the LHC is a proton.
 Suppose that a proton travels this circle at 10% of the speed of light.
 Determine the net force on the proton.
 Note: to be strictly correct this needs to include the effects of special relativity.
 The approach here will give an approximate force.
+(131Sp2023)

-171 Rotating Earth
+187 Rotating Earth

 Earth rotates, completing one rotation in a day (86400 s).
-Suppose that you stand on a scale at sea level at Earth's equator; the scale measures the normal force that it exerts and converts it into a reading in kilograms by dividing by 9.81 m/s^2 .
+Suppose that you stand on a scale at sea level at Earth's equator; the scale measures the normal force that it exerts and converts it into a reading in kilograms by dividing by $9.81 \text{ m/s}^2$ .
 In the following ignore air resistance.
+(131Sp2023)

 - a) Explain why the force measured by the scale will not equal the gravitational force exerted by Earth. - b) Assuming that your mass is 70.0 kg, determine the normal force and the scale reading. - c) Suppose that Earth's rotation were to speed up.
-How will this affect the scale reading? - d) If Earth were able to speed up determine the time for one rotation such that the scale would read zero.
+How will this affect the scale reading? - d) If Earth were able to speed up, determine the time for one rotation such that the scale would read zero.
+How many hours would it take Earth to complete one rotation?
 What would happen to you if you were standing on the scale and Earth continued to speed up beyond this threshold?

-172 Science fiction space station
+188 Science fiction space station

 A science fiction movie features a space station which is essentially a giant circular hoop.
 People and objects reside on the inside of the hoop.
 The hoop rotates at a constant rate.
+(131Sp2023)